Top 12 Ultrasonographer Skills to Put on Your Resume

 1. Sonography

-Sonography, in the context of an Ultrasonographer's work, is the use of ultrasound waves to create images of the inside of the body for diagnostic purposes.
+Sonography, in an ultrasonographer’s world, is the use of ultrasound waves to generate diagnostic images of internal structures in real time.

 Why It's Important